btc-ticker/btc-ticker/README.md

 * Sotoshi per Euro
 * Euro price of a bitcoin

-Whenever a new block is ariving the following information is shown:
+Whenever a new block has arrived on the blockchain, the following information is shown for 120 seconds:
 * Euro price of a bitcoin, mean block intervall in minutes, Time
 * Minimal Block fee for the first 7 blocks in mempool
 * Blocks in mempook, Number of transaction in mempool
 * Blocks until next difficulty retargeting, est. difficulty multiplier, est. retarget time
 * Block height

+Due to the limited lifetime of 1000000 refreshes and an expected lifetime of 5 years, the refresh period has been set to 216 seconds.
 ### Buttons
 There are four buttons which the following behaviour (Please be patient after pressing, the e-ink is quite slow):
 1. Switch through different ticker views